steffen-karlsson/stalesweeper/README.md

 ## Example

-Example of a workflow that runs the action every day at midnight UTC, closes all discussions of category 'Issue', that have been inactive for 14 days, and posts a message on the discussion when closing it.
+Here's an example of a workflow that runs the action every day at midnight UTC.
+It closes all discussions in the 'Issue' category that have been inactive for 14 days and posts a message on the discussion when closing it.

 ```yaml
 name: Close Stale Discussions